The Book of the Law: The Comment

 Based on several passages, including: "My scribe Ankh-af-na-khonsu, the priest of the princes, shall not in one letter change this book; but lest there be folly, he shall comment thereupon by the wisdom of Ra-Hoor-Khuit" (AL I:36), Crowley felt compelled to interpret AL in writing.
 He wrote two large sets of commentaries where he attempted to decipher each line.

 In 1912, he prepared AL and his current comments on it for publication in The Equinox, I(7).
 However, he was not satisfied with this initial attempt.
 He recalls in his confessions (Crowley 1989) that he thought the existing commentary was "shamefully meagre and incomplete."
 He later explains, "I had stupidly supposed this Comment to be a scholarly exposition of the Book, an elucidation of its obscurities and a demonstration of its praeterhuman origin.
 I understand at last that this idea is nonsense.
 The Comment must be an interpretation of the Book intelligible to the simplest minds, and as practical as the Ten Commandments."
 Moreover, this Comment should be arrived at "inspirationally", as the Book itself had been.

 Years later in 1925 while in Tunis, Tunisia, Crowley received his inspiration.
-He published his second commentary, often called simply "The Comment", in the Tunis edition of AL, of which only 11 copies were printed, and signed it as Ankh-f-n-khonsu (lit.
+He published "The Comment", in the Tunis edition of AL, of which only 11 copies were printed, and signed it as Ankh-f-n-khonsu (lit.
 "He Lives in Khonsu"—a historical priest who lived in Thebes in the 26th dynasty, associated with the Stele of Revealing).
 Crowley later tasked his friend and fellow O.T.O. member Louis Wilkinson with preparing an edited version of Crowley's commentaries which was published some time after Crowley's death as The Law is for All.